JoaoLRezende/reduction-detector/README.md

 make clang-test  # Test Clang only. make install
 ```
-**NOTE**: (process consumed more than 14GB RAM at some points, so it's recommended to have high amount of RAM and/or virtual memory)
+**NOTE**: this process consumed more than 14 GB RAM at some points.

 #### Step 4: Set Clang as your compiler

 ```
-cd ~/clang-llvm/build
+cd finding-parallelizable-code-syntactically/build
 ccmake ../llvm
 ```